-A copy of the Certificate of Eligibility and the EZ retention certificate issued by Empire State Development (ESD) must be submitted with Form CT-605 each year the credit or carryforward of the credit is claimed.
-Flow-through entities, such as partnerships, S corporations, and fiduciaries, should distribute copies of the EZ retention certificate to their partners, shareholders, and beneficiaries to submit with their personal income tax returns when claiming EZ credits.
+A copy of the Certificate of Eligibility and the EZ retention certificate issued by Empire State Development (ESD) must be submitted with Form CT-605 each year the carryforward of the credit is claimed.
+Flow-through entities, such as partnerships, S corporations, and fiduciaries, must have distributed copies of the EZ retention certificate to their partners, shareholders, and beneficiaries to submit with their personal income tax returns when claiming EZ credits.